-A long-tail keyword site is not “a blog with many posts”.
-It is a structured content database where every article targets a specific query, internal links cluster around pillar topics, and the URL and category structure tells search engines what the site is really about.
-Planning this on day one costs an extra weekend; retrofitting it after 200 articles can cost a month.
+A long-tail keyword site is not “a blog with many posts.”
+It is a structured content database where every article targets one specific query, internal links cluster around pillar topics, and the URL and category structure tell search engines exactly what the site is about.
+Planning this on day one costs an extra weekend; retrofitting it after 200 articles can cost a month of error-prone find-and-replace across slugs, links, and redirects.

-- You have already validated that the niche has at least 200 distinct long-tail queries.
+- You have validated that the niche has at least 200 distinct long-tail queries (see how to judge real search demand).

-- You can describe a 1-line “what this site is about” that distinguishes you from the top 3 competitors.
+- You can state, in one line, what this site is about and how it differs from the top 3 competitors.

-- You have a realistic publishing capacity (1-3 articles/week sustainably for 9+ months).
+- You have a realistic, sustainable cadence: 1-3 articles/week for 9+ months.

 - You can commit to a slug convention you will never change.